ProvSQL Studio

 Semiring evaluation strip

 Below the canvas, the semiring evaluation strip targets the pinned node (or, when no node is pinned, the root).
-The semiring select groups compiled entries into four sub-optgroups, with custom and “Other” entries below:
+The semiring select organises compiled entries into four sub-groups, with custom and “Other” entries below:

 • Compiled semirings